Purple-crowned Fairies, Green-crowned Wood Nymphs and Violet-Tailed Sylphs were fluttering all around me.

 - Among the lodge’s other activities are watching butterflies, hiking trails, swimming in a waterfall, cycling among treetops on an aerial bike, watching the sunset from a 30-meter-high watchtower, going for nocturnal walks, and enjoying the lodge’s wellness treatments.
 In the near future, a two-mile-long canopy gondola will be opened.

-- For more information, take a look Masphi Lodge’s website, or find availability here.
+- For more information, take a look at Masphi Lodge’s website, or find availability here.